ck37/randomize_ado/README.md

 *Git version*

-Install the stata-git package, then use that to install the module directly from github.com.
+Install the [stata-git package](https://github.com/coderigo/stata-git), then use that to install randomize.ado directly from github.com.
 This requires that your system have "git" available via the command line.

   ```stata
   . ssc install git